Situation: Why Stagnation Risk Existed in 1996

 So What Was the Real Risk?

-The venture was under risk of being confined to low-value commoditized offshore execution, with constrained margin, reduced relevance, and an elevated probability of medium-term stagnation
+Without structural change, the venture was under risk of being confined to low-value commoditized offshore execution, with constrained margin, reduced relevance, and an elevated probability of short-term plateauing and medium-term stagnation